Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectableItem.md

 # Get-AzureRmRecoveryServicesAsrProtectableItem

 ## SYNOPSIS
-Get the protectable items in a Protection Container.
+Get the protectable items in an ASR protection container.

 ## SYNTAX